-The summary of financial and operating information presented below as at 31 December 2019, 2018 and 2017 and each of the three years in the period ended 31 December 2019 were derived from the consolidated financial statements of AboitizPower, audited by SyCip Gorres Velayo & Co. ("SGV") and prepared in accordance with Philippine Financial Reporting Standards ("PFRS").
+The summary of financial and operating information presented below as at 31 December 2019 and 2018, and for each of the three years in the period ended 31 December 2019 were derived from the consolidated financial statements of AboitizPower, audited by SyCip Gorres Velayo & Co. ("SGV") and prepared in accordance with Philippine Financial Reporting Standards ("PFRS").
+The financial and operating information presented below as of 30 September 2020 and for the nine (9)-month periods ended 30 September 2020 and 2019 were derived from the unaudited interim condensed consolidated financial statements of AboitizPower prepared in compliance with Philippine Accounting Standards ("PAS") 34, "Interim Financial Reporting".